Table of Contents

 Regardless of what you think about Nerium’s controversial ingredients, the fact that they dump a lot of money into research at their biotechnology wing gives them a lot more credibility in my eyes.

-But if you’re willing to put your money where your mouth is, and have REAL scientists doing actual scientific research on your products…
+Still, if you’re willing to put your money where your mouth is and have REAL scientists doing actual scientific research on your products…

 That’s a lot more than many MLM companies can say these days.